oplS17projects/Hermes/Hermes/README.md

 other clients.
 You can list users in chat with /list users.
 You can get the count of users with /list count.
 If you want to send a message to a particular user, do /whisper username message in chat.
-If you want to leave chat, type in quit.
-As a consequence you can't use quit alone in your messages.
+If you want to leave chat, type in /quit.
+As a consequence you can't use /quit alone in your messages.

 ### Server